SCHOLARSHIPS & BURSARIES

 There are a number of bursaries and scholarships available to the most gifted students and those facing financial hardship.

-ANDREW LLOYD WEBBER FOUNDATION SCHOLARSHIP
+THE ANDREW LLOYD WEBBER FOUNDATION SCHOLARSHIP

-PETER COXHEAD SCHOLARSHIPS
+THE PETER COXHEAD BURSARY

 To be eligible for the scholarship, students must have a total family income under £70,000 per annum.
 Application forms to apply for the scholarship are given to every student who has been offered a place on the course.
-The eligible student who has shown the most promise at interview will be awarded the scholarship.

 CONSTELLATIONS CREATIVES DRAMA STUDENT BURSARY